mathesh-me/serverless-ec2-scheduler/README.md

 3. Now we Created  alambda function for Starting Instance.
-4. We have to Reapeat the same steps again to Create a Lambda function for Stopping Instance.
+4. We have to Reapeat the same steps again to Create a Lambda function for Stopping Instance , Keep your lambda function name as "Stop-EC2-demo".
 5. The only changes we have to make are to replace the default code with the 'stop-ec2-instance.py' code and attach the policy we created for stopping instances to the role of this Lambda function.